LNE soccer coach who had interesting start to coaching hired for new coaching job

 When Chris Simley says it will be hard to leave his job as the boys soccer coach at Lincoln Northeast because the program gave him his start as a coach, he really means it.

 After 12 years coaching soccer at his alma mater, including the last eight as head coach, Simley has resigned.
-Next school year Simley will the head boys soccer coach at Elkhorn, and also teach health and PE at the school.
+Next school year, Simley will be the head boys soccer coach at Elkhorn, and also teach health and PE at the school.

-The Elkhorn boys soccer job opened up because previous head coach Fred Doscher has taken a job at Elkhorn North, the new school opening in 2020.
+The Elkhorn job opened up because previous head coach Fred Doscher has taken a job at Elkhorn North, the new high school opening in 2020, as a teacher and head boys soccer coach.

 Simley is also a special education teacher at Lincoln High.